 History of Findlater Castle

-There is evidence that an early castle at Findlater has existing since the 1200s however the current ruin dates from the 1300s.
+There is evidence that an early castle at Findlater has existed since the 1200s; however, the current ruin dates from the 1300s.
 There is a reference to Findlater in the 1246 Exchequer Rolls.
-The castle was strengthened by Alexander III in the 1260s in anticipation of an attack by King Haakon IV of Norway.
+Alexander III strengthened the castle in the 1260s in anticipation of an attack by King Haakon IV of Norway.
 The current castle was built in the same style as Roslin/Roslyn castle in Midlothian and therefore is likely to have been built by Sir John Sinclair.

 In 1455 James II ordered Sir Walter Ogilvy of Auchlevin a license to fortify the existing castle at Findlater even more.

 The Castle has a substantial political history with Mary Queen of Scots in the 1560s.
-Sir Alexander Ogilvie granted Findlater to Sir John Gordon, and not to his son James Ogilvie.
+Sir Alexander Ogilvie granted Findlater to Sir John Gordon and not to his son James Ogilvie.
 Enraged, James used his influence with Mary Queen of Scots to instigate a visit to the castle, but her entry was refused.
 Mary's forces attacked the castle but were repelled by Gordon... but he was captured a short time later at the Battle of Corrichie.
-John Gordon was beheaded and Findlater was given to Sir James Ogilvie.
-Sounds very Game of Thrones!
+John Gordon was beheaded, and Findlater was given to Sir James Ogilvie.
+It sounds very like Game of Thrones!

-As time passed Findlater Castle became too old fashioned (and probably cold!), and by the 1650s was abandoned by the Ogilvie family in favor of a new residence - now the site of Cullen House, in Cullen.
+As time passed, Findlater Castle became too old-fashioned (and probably cold!), and by the 1650s, was abandoned by the Ogilvie family in favour of a new residence - now the site of Cullen House, in Cullen.

-In a field near the castle is a beehive style doocot that was restored in 1992.
-Doocot is the Scottish equivalent for "Dovecote" with a pigeon being called a "Doo".
+In a field near the castle is a beehive-style doocot that was restored in 1992.
+Doocot is the Scottish equivalent of "Dovecote", with a pigeon being called a "Doo".
 The birds would nest in one of the 700 nesting boxes.
 The Doocot would have provided food all year round for Findlater Castle in the final century of its inhabitation.